 FPC is conceptually integrated across the Block segments and longitudinally runs throughout the year.
 Two sub-themes are explored 1) The Physician-Patient Interaction, and 2) Becoming a Physician.
 As part of becoming a physician, students participate in a structured Careers in Medicine curriculum designed to expose learners to a variety of specialties in medicine.
-During the course, students participate in presentation, lectures, small group discussions and standardized patient interviews, small group exercises, experiences with simulation task trainers and mannequin simulators, and self-directed learning experiences.
-Prerequisite: enrollment in the M.D. degree program
+During the course, students participate in presentations, lectures, small group discussions and standardized patient encounters, small group exercises, simulation-based education, and self-directed learning experiences.
+Prerequisite: enrollment in the M.D.degree program

 MDCOR-820-821.
 Homeostasis and Regulation (HR) - A and B. Homeostasis and Regulation (HR) explores the ways in which the human body maintains and protects itself including genetic, nervous system, and hormonal control mechanisms.
 Emphasis is on 1) how genetics creates cells and organs and ways they can go wrong, 2) how local neuronal control regulates blood flow and organ function with central nervous system overlay, 3) how the endocrine system regulates and modifies various function of the human body.
 Each is taught in and integrated fashion and is organized around body systems and processes.
 Topical aspects of HR are taught with close coordination to and conjunction with the structural and function theme, the Molecules and Energetics theme, and the Fundamentals of Patient Care themes.
 Prerequisite: enrollment in the M.D. degree program.

 MDCOR-824-825 Structure and Function (SF) - A and B. The goals of the Structure and Function theme are to provide a sound understanding of the structure and function of the human body, including embryologic and fetal development in utero.
 This year-long theme teaches the gross to sub-cellular structural elements of the human body through cadaveric dissection, medical imaging, and electronic images.
 The function is overlaid on the structural elements by lecture, problem sets, simulations and group exercises.
 All elements are interwoven with the Homeostasis and Regulation, Food and Fuel and Fundamentals of Patient Care themes which run concurrently.
 Prerequisite: enrollment in the M.D. degree program.